 By harnessing the power of technology in the classroom, teachers are able to blend traditional classroom lesson plans with digital solutions which boosts productivity for students and teachers.
 Read about the many benefits of blended learning environments and how it will change the future of learning.

-Education has been the same for the last century, but their has been increase use of technology in the classroom which is changing the landscape of education.
+Education has been the same for the last century, but there has been increased use of technology in the classroom.
+This is changing the landscape of education.
 Learn about how it's being implemented with multiple case studies.

 An in-depth guide to what personalized learning is, how it's being used in the classroom, and how it's changing the way future of education.

 The 2013-2014 implementation deadline for the Common State Standards is fast approaching.
 If you are in one of the 46 states or DC that have adopted the CCSS, you will discover some common problems associated with the transition.
 Learn from the experiences of the Howard County school system as they plan for the first wave of Common Core assessments.

 As educators face ever-increasing pressure to improve student achievement, data has assumed even greater importance in teaching and learning models.
 How can you organize people and processes to reach education objectives with data?
 This white paper will help guide your efforts to reach 21st century goals for evidence-based and data- driven methods to be more accountable as you personalize student learning.